yostane/cours-java/tutorials/java-cli.md

 We note that there are plenty of choices.
 My general recommendation is to use the latest LTS release and a distribution which provides the best balance of features (license, community, performance, security updates, etc.).
 In this regard, I use either Zulu JDK or Temurin JDK.
-This seems to be in-line with [whichjdk.com](https://whichjdk.com/) which recommends to use [Adoptium Eclipse Temurin 21](https://whichjdk.com/#adoptium-eclipse-temurin) (which superseeds adoptopenjdk).
-Please note that Java 21 is the current LTS at the time of writing.
+This seems to be in-line with [whichjdk.com](https://whichjdk.com/) which recommends to use [Adoptium Eclipse Temurin 21](https://whichjdk.com/#adoptium-eclipse-temurin) (which superseeds adoptopenjdk) (Please note that Java 21 is the current LTS at the time of writing).

 So let's install Temurin with scoop `scoop install temurin21-jdk` or with SDKMAN! `sdk install java 21.0.1-tem`.
 Once done, you can immediatly check that with a `java --version` that the setup was successul.